tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 \*\*

 Underneath the writing was a round insignia that stuck out from the paper a few millimeters.
-In its center was what looked to be at once an upturned, splayed man and a tree.
+In its center was the design of what looked to be at once an upturned, splayed man and a tree.

 I dropped the card and stammered backward.
 No words were in my mind.
 It was too filled with animal panic.